canalplus/rx-player/src/core/fetchers/README.md

 - The **Manifest fetcher** is used to download and parse the manifest file.

-- The **SegmentQueueCreator** is used to create Segment fetchers, allowing to download and parse media segments.
+- The **SegmentQueueCreator** is used to create `SegmentQueue` objects, allowing to download and parse media segments.

 ## The Manifest fetcher